+For telephone banking, you'll have chosen a Nominated User who can manage your account this way.

-If you need to, you can also use telephone banking.
-We'll accept a telephone instruction from anyone authorised to manage or operate your account.
-In these Terms, 'User' covers all Corporate Administrators, Additional Users and anyone else authorised to manage your account.
+In these Terms, 'User' covers all the Account Signatories, Corporate Administrators, Additional Users and Nominated Users that are authorised to manage your account.